blacktambourine/Sitecore.WorkboxPlus/README.md

 Using the config file you can specify which item Templates to group under their parent (or "Page Level").
 The ExecuteCommandOnItemAndChildrenAction only looks at these items.

+i.e. Page level means that if you have several datasource items under a “Page” item in sitecore, they can be grouped together in the UI and submitted together using this new Workflow Action.